Shinichiro Shirakura Acknowledges Power Rangers' Role In Super Sentai's Longevity?

 Sure, I find the use of stock footage in Power Rangers to be strange.
 I always thought that the American-only, unmorphed fights getting replaced with the Super Sentai footage felt funny.
 It's a good thing I decided to watch the Toys That Made Us episode on Power Rangers to understand the international market.
 This is why I think Toei actually acknowledges Mighty Morphin's anniversary every 10 years -- such as Bakuryu Sentai Abaranger, Zyuden Sentai Kyoryuger, and I want to put Ohsama Sentai King-Ohger

-I might be annoyed at Power Rangers, but I realized my annoyance has to be with the implementation.
+I might be annoyed at Power Rangers, but I realized my annoyance has to be with the implementation itself.
+Why should I pretend to like something that I don't and write a fanfic story that's so bad as a result?
+Sure, I won't get into hate fics (bad move) but it doesn't mean that I don't have the right to, at least, speak my mind of what I hid in the closet!
 Right now, the Minimal Continuity Approach could've worked.
 However, Super Sentai usually kept itself going before Power Rangers by using a self-contained approach.
-It's probably just a cultural difference that Power Rangers uses the continuity approach more than Super Sentai does.
-My bigger issues are usually with like how Mighty Morphin' got overextended up to Power Rangers Zeo, and how I had to watch Power Rangrs Turbo to make sense of the events in Power Rangers in Space.
-As a customer, I have the right to say that's another reason why I don't invest myself into Power Rangers.
+It's a cultural difference that Power Rangers uses the continuity approach more than Super Sentai does.
+My bigger issues are usually with how Mighty Morphin' got overextended up to Power Rangers Zeo, and how I had to watch Power Rangers Turbo to make sense of the events in Power Rangers in Space

 Comments